ewanmellor/Foundation/README.markdown

 # PromiseKit Foundation Extensions ![Build Status]

-This project adds promises to Apple’s Foundation framework.
+This project adds promises to the Swift Foundation framework.

+We support iOS, tvOS, watchOS, macOS and Linux.

 ## CococaPods